About GDP · Est. 1991 · Mombasa, Kenya

 2010s

-Women’s empowerment centers expand across Kenya — 5,500+ women served
+Women’s empowerment centers multiply across Kenya — annual reach grows to 5,500+ women served through training, crisis support, and conferences.

 2018